 The executor of a will has a fiduciary duty to act in the best interest of the estate.
 This means that the law prevents you from acting in your own interest to the detriment of the estate.
 As an extension of this duty, executors also have several responsibilities to the beneficiaries of the will.
-We’ll go through the most notable responsibilities executors have, as well as what they don’t have an obligation to do.
+The most notable responsibilities among these are the notification of inheritance and timely management of the estate.
+If you have estate planning questions, consider speaking with a financial advisor.

 Notification and Right to Information